 - a.
 What barriers do members in your community currently face in accessing SDOH related services like housing, food, and transportation services?
 How will this project help address those barriers? - b.
 Describe how your clinic or Community-Based Organization (CBO) currently learns if a member needs SDOH services?
 How would you improve this process with grant funding? - c.
 What is your clinic's or CBO's current process, if any, for recording any SDOH needs in your EHR or electronic database?
 How would you improve this process with grant funding? - d.
-Who will be responsible for leading the implementation and improvement of SDOH screening and referral to services in your clinic or CBO? - e.
 How do you believe your project will impact access to SDOH services for members?
 How will you measure these impacts?